Hundreds of flights axed as US kicks off long holiday weekend

 Issued on: Modified:

-Washington (AFP) – Airlines cancelled several hundred US flights Saturday at the start of a long and almost certainly messy holiday travel weekend as carriers struggled to staff their planes.
+Washington (AFP) – Airlines struggling to staff their planes cancelled hundreds of US flights Saturday at the start of a long and almost certainly messy holiday travel weekend.

-As of mid-day, with Americans gearing up for July 4 Independence Day celebrations, some 600 flights within, into or out of the United States had been cancelled and more than 2,500 were delayed, according to flight tracking service flightaware.com.
+As of mid-afternoon, with Americans gearing up for July 4 Independence Day celebrations, more than 600 flights within, into, or out of the United States had been cancelled, and more than 3,300 were delayed, according to flight tracking service flightaware.com.

-The numbers on Friday were awful as well, with 587 US flights scrapped among a global total of 3,060 cancellations, the site said.
+The numbers on Friday were grim as well, with 587 US flights scrapped among a global total of 3,061 cancellations, the site said.
+Sunday was also looking problematic, with more than 100 flights already cancelled.

+The airport chaos is prompting a record level of road travel by Americans seeking to dodge flight trouble, a travel industry group said.

-For days, amid a surge in travel as summer rolls in and people sick of cooped up pandemic life look to go places again, horror stories have abounded as travelers got stranded at airports, enduring odysseys to get where they are going.
+For days, amid a surge in travel as summer rolls in, horror stories have abounded as travelers were stranded at airports, enduring odysseys to reach their destinations.

-The airline industry was devastated in the early stages of the pandemic as people stayed close to home.
+The airline industry was devastated in the early stages of the Covid-19 pandemic as people stayed close to home, but air travel has rebounded as health measures were eased.

-And although federal Covid-19 relief spared airlines from laying off staff, tens of thousands of workers left the industry after carriers urged early retirements.
+And although federal Covid-19 relief spared airlines from laying off staff, tens of thousands of workers left the industry after carriers urged early retirement.

-Today's industry has about 15 percent less staff compared with the pre-pandemic period to handle about 90 percent of pre-2020 passenger volume, analysts at Third Bridge consultancy estimated.
+Today's industry has about 15 percent less staff compared with the pre-pandemic period to handle around 90 percent of pre-2020 passenger volume, analysts at Third Bridge consultancy estimated.

 The travel chaos has drawn scrutiny from Transportation Secretary Pete Buttigieg and others in Washington.

-On Saturday Buttigieg put out a series of tweets that were essentially consumer tips on what to do if one's flight is cancelled, like whether to accept travel points or miles as compensation or demand a cash refund.
+On Saturday, Buttigieg tweeted a series of tips on what to do if one's flight is cancelled, such as whether to accept travel points or miles as compensation, or demand a cash refund.

 "You can often negotiate on this.
 That's between you and the airline," Buttigieg wrote.

-Delta pilots walked informational picket lines at several airports Thursday to demand a new contract and complain of overwork, among other gripes.
+Delta pilots walked informational picket lines at several airports Thursday to demand a new contract and complain of overwork, among other issues.

 "Quite frankly, it's irresponsible scheduling, over scheduling.
 Coming out of the pandemic, we're scheduling more flights than we have people to fly them," Delta pilots association union leader Jason Ambrosi told CNN on Saturday.

-Pilots are the most acute issue in a broad airline industry labor crunch, said Third Bridge analyst Peter McNally.
+Lack of pilots is the most acute problem in a broad airline industry labor crunch, said Third Bridge analyst Peter McNally.

 "There's no short-term fix," McNally told AFP.
 "The issue becomes most pronounced during these seasonal peaks."